 Applicant Requirements:

-- Enrolled in a master's program at a university in Germany or abroad with the aim of returning to Germany for their professional career.
+- Enrolled in or recently graduated from a Master's program at a university in Europe or abroad with the aim of integrating the European alternative investments industry.

 - Initial practical experience in the field of alternative investments (e.g., through internships, working student positions, project work or students’ associations)

 - Motivation to actively shape one's own career and benefit from the experience of a mentor.
-Interest in the central asset classes Private Debt, Private Equity, and Infrastructure.
+Interest in alternative asset classes such as Private Debt, Private Equity, Venture Capital, Infrastructure, etc.

-- Willingness to write/film short video or text testimonials after completion of the program, to be shared on social media by BAI NextGen and the CAIA Association.
+- Willingness to write/film short video or text testimonials after completion of the program, to be shared on social media by the CAIA Association.

 Application Documents:

-- Resume (max. two pages) Cover letter (max. one page) in which the applicant describes her career goals and explains how the scholarship can support her on her path.
+- Resume (max. two pages), cover letter (max. two pages) in which the applicant describes her career goals and explains how the scholarship can support her on her path.

-- Proof of relevant internships or professional experience (e.g., work certificates, letters of recommendation)
+- Facultative: Proof of relevant internships or professional experience (e.g., work certificates, letters of recommendation)

 Program Workflow:

-- Selection of Participants (until the end of April 2025): The program coordination team reviews the applications and selects suitable candidates.
+- Selection of Participants (until the first week of May 2026): The program coordination team reviews the applications and selects suitable candidates.

-- Program Start (May 2025): Kick-off meeting between mentors and mentees, as well as the start of the CAIA Fundamental of Alternative Investments Online course.
+- Program Start (Mid-May 2026): Kick-off meeting between mentors and mentees, as well as the start of the CAIA.nxt™ Fundamental of Alternative Investments Online course.

-For further information and questions, contact Fanny Audeoud, Academic Relations Coordinator EMEA, CAIA Association at nextgen@caia.org or Sven Gralla, BAI NextGen Council.
+For further information and questions, contact Céline Belina, Academic Relations Coordinator EMEA, CAIA Association at nextgen@caia.org or Sven Gralla, BAI NextGen Council.